 Credit cards can also be a good funding source for dental implants.
 Some credit cards offer 12 to 18-month interest-free periods for balances paid in full during the introductory period.

 If a dental implant is cheap enough to seem too good to be true, it probably is.
 The national average all-inclusive price for a single dental implant roughly $3,000-$6,000 per tooth.

-At America’s First Dental Implants, All-on-4 dental implants cost $14,950 per arch.
+At America’s First Dental Implants, 4-on-1 Full Arch dental implants cost $14,950 per arch.
 Our $14,950 price is all-inclusive and covers all consultations, imaging, extractions, placement of implants, temporary teeth, permanent teeth, and follow-up appointments.
 This is backed by our Lowest Price Guarantee and Lifetime Warranty.
 This does not apply to bone grafting, which is needed by a small proportion of patients who have severe bone loss in their jawbone.